Tandon-A/MLEND_Udacity/Capstone_Project/Capstone_Report.md

 Surprise     |   0.49       | 0.57     |
 Neutral      |   0.82       | 0.79     |

-###### Table 6:Precision - Recall (on test set) of final model
+###### Table 6: Precision - Recall (on test set) of final model

 As is evident from the table, the happy class has high precision and recall values since it was the most sampled class in the dataset.
 The precision values are lower for labels such as surprise and fear.
 Many samples in these classes are similar, leading to the many false positives.
 Also due to the high similarity between fear and sad class, many samples from fear class are classified as sad reducing the recall for fear class.

 ### Justification

-The final model achieves a validation set accuracy of 69.03% and testing set accuracy of 68.93%.
+The final model achieves a validation set accuracy of **69.03%** and testing set accuracy of **68.93%**.
 This model has shown higher performance as compared to the benchmark model's accuracy on both validation and testing set.

 Human scores on this dataset are in the range of [65%, 70%] [8] which is comparable to the final model's performance.